jayzheng98/jayzheng98.github.io/_projects/project2.md

 # Introduction
 <hr>

-**1.** In recent years, the signal system of High-speed Railway is facing unprecedented security threats, and we lack effective prediction or warning mechanisms for the Advanced Persistent Threats(APT).
-Therefore, this project proposes study on cybersecurity threat analysis and prediction technology of cyber-physical systems
+**1.** In recent years, the signal system of High-speed Railway is facing unprecedented security threats, and it lacks effective prediction or warning mechanisms for the Advanced Persistent Threats(APT).
+Therefore, this project proposes study on cybersecurity threat analysis and prediction technology of railway signal system

 **2.** Most contents (exclude prediction) of this project is also my **graduation project**.
 It consists of 4 parts, and their relationships are shown below: